DanielSanRocha/combee/README.md

 <img src="assets/combee.jpg" height="300" width="600"/>

-Combee is a strong typed data analysis library written in pure Rust inspired by pandas (python).
+Combee is a strong typed data analysis and neural netowkr library written in pure Rust inspired by pandas and keras (python).

 ## Installation